Krk Island Croatia: Road trip route, sights & insider tips (2026)

 The east coast of Krk is the most scenically dramatic.
 The road from Vrbnik to Baška winds along cliffs, offering views of the open sea and the offshore islands.
 Vrbnik itself is a medieval village perched on a rocky outcrop—perfect for photos, but with the Gulf of Krk, the streets are a bit narrow.

 Baška beach was our lunch stop and also the best drone spot of the trip.
-The road runs right along the beach, turquoise water on one side, steep mountains on the other.
-My DJI Mini 5 Pro delivered some of the best automotive drone footage of my career here.
+The road runs right past the beach, turquoise water on one side, steep mountains on the other.
+Mini 5 Pro (under 249g) some of the strongest automotive drone footage of the trip was taken here.

 Day 2: Punat – Stara Baška – Inland Loop